Home

 11

 White Alder (Alnus rhombifolia) is a member of the Birch family (Betulaceae) native to western North America, from Washington east to western Montana and south to San Diego County, occurring at altitudes of 300-7900 feet.
 Though not reported from northern Baja California, it has been predicted to occur there on the basis of its climatic adaptation.
-White Alder is a medium-sized deciduous tree growing to 50 to 80 feet (rarely to 115 feet) tall.
-Its pale gray bark is smooth on young trees, becom...
+White Alder is a medium-sized deciduous tree.
+Its pale gray bark is smooth on young trees, becoming scaly on old trees.
+The flowers are produced in c...

 >>